rollins-cms/mat310-spr20/sprint1/lab-regex.md

 # Lab - Regular Expressions

-This short lab will expose you to regular expressions with `grep`, a standard Unix program for searching the contents of files.
+"Regular expressions" in a programming environment means something slightly different (and more powerful) than "regular expressions" as a concept in formal language theory.
+Programmers usually mean the former, while mathematicians usually mean the latter.
+This short lab will expose you to (the programmer version of) regular expressions with `grep`, an indispensable Unix programming tool (for decades!) for searching the contents of files.

-Insert XXX here about usefulness of searching for a pattern in a sea of data - Princeton notes.
+It's amazingly useful to be able to search for a pattern within a huge data file without having to pre-process the data (e.g. load it into an Excel spreadsheet or write a program to manipulate into a manageable format).
+Take these examples:

+### Example 1 (from genomics):
+A nucleic acid is represented by the letters `a`, `c`, `g`, or `t`.
+A genome is a string of nucleic acids.
+Fragile X Syndrome is a genome having an occurrence of `gcg` followed by any number `cgg` or `agg` triplets followed by `ctg`.
+Does a large file containing many genome's worth of data have a genome with Fragile X Syndrome?

+### Example 2 (from commercial computing):
+An email address is a sequence of characters consisting of:
+1. a sequence of letters followed by
+2. the character `@` followed by
+3. a non-empty sequence of lowercase letters followed by
+4. a `.` followed by
+5. `com` or `edu`
+Given a large file of email addresses, can we determine which were malformed (perhaps by data entry errors)?

+Again, tools which have existed for decades can help us easily answer problems of these sorts.

 ## Getting Started
 This is a hands-on activity which is meant to be done at a computer.
-The easiest way to do this is on a Mac.
+The easiest way to do this is on a Mac (because Macs are built on BSD which is a variation of the Unix operating system).
 I recommend that your team make time to do this activity in the Mac lab (Bush 308 or in Olin Library).
 I have tested this activity in the Bush Mac lab.
 Your personal Mac laptop (should you own one) will probably also work, but no guarantees.

 ## Getting Started
-* On a Mac, open the search window by clicking on the small magnifying glass (upper right hand corner).
+* On a Mac, open the Spotlight search window by clicking on the small magnifying glass (upper right hand corner).
 * Type in "terminal" and click to open the Terminal application -- the terminal is a powerful window to the inner workings of your computer.
 Usually, we interact with computers via Graphical User Interfaces (GUIs) consisting of windows, icons, a mouse, etc.  But you don't have to use the GUI.
 The Terminal gives us access to another way of interacting with our computer.
+Instead of pointing-and-clicking, we will type powerful, (seemingly) arcane commands to instruct the computer to do things.
+Protip: think of it like casting computer spells and start referring to yourself as "Harry" or "Hermione".

 * In the terminal, you will see some information, followed by something that looks like:
 ```
 bushimac11:~ vsummet$
 ```
 This is called the *prompt*.
 It indicates that the computer is ready for you to type a command to interact with it.
-Yours will include a different computer name (I was on `bushimac11` when writing this activity) and a different user ID (you are not `vsummet`).
+Yours will include a different computer name (I was on `bushimac11` when writing this activity) and a different user ID (you are not `vsummet` afterall; you are Harry/Hermione).
 In this lab, we'll use the generic:
 ```
 prompt$
 ```